Aim and Scope

 Standard and Criteria

-Manuscripts which meet the journal criteria as follow:
+Manuscripts which meet the journal criteria as follows:

 - Content: Original research with significant findings that contribute to the discipline and instruct general interest of tourism research.

-- Presentation: Systematic and well-organized text with strong argument and simply understandable.
+- Presentation: Systematic and well-organized text with strong arguments and is understandable.

 - Language: Simple, clear and highly intelligible.

-Manuscripts that are not accepted for publication include those that are too elementary, poorly written and/or poorly organized, incoherent, too specialized in scope, improperly technical, or overly long.
-Such papers that are rejected are promptly returned to the author.
+Manuscripts that are not accepted for publication include those that are too elementary, poorly written and/or poorly organized, incoherent, too specialized in scope, improperly technical, and/or overly long.
+Such rejected papers are promptly returned to the author.

-Review process for submitted manuscripts will take around six weeks.
-Blind review is practiced by both contributor and reviewers are unknown to one another
+The review process for submitted manuscripts will take around six weeks.
+AJTR practices a Blind peer-review process which ensures that both contributor and reviewers are unknown to one another.

-The Editor-in-Chief will have the first initial review of the paper on its suitability and relevance often consulting with Associate Editors.
-If the review reports are not favorable, the Editor-in-Chief decides to seek another reviewer.
+The Editor-in-Chief will have the first initial review of the paper, focusing on its suitability and relevance, and often in consultation with Associate Editors.
+If the review reports are not favorable, the Editor-in-Chief may decide to consult another reviewer.